Vijayanpp/AITrade/README.md

 > Intraday stock analysis powered by Claude Code.
 Four specialist AI agents run in parallel to deliver a single, actionable trade signal with entry, targets, and stop loss.

-A PIT Solutions internal tool for intraday equity analysis on NSE/BSE stocks.
+A  tool for intraday equity analysis on NSE/BSE stocks.

 ---